jbandi/oldblog.jonasbandi.net/_posts/2016-05-04-gulp-with-ts.md

 });
 ```

-Voila, you get type-checking and editor-support by TypeScript while writing your build-tasks.
+Voilà, you get type-checking and editor-support by TypeScript while writing your build-tasks.

 While this looks nice on the first glance, on second thought I don't see much benefits in using TypeScript in your build-tasks...